 - Intellectual property.
 Become a thought leader.
 Develop your own intellectual property – to monetise yourself at a higher rate.

 Before the pandemic, portfolio careers were typically limited to certain professions (e.g. creatives) or seniority levels (e.g. ex-CEOs).
-Now, this path is open to anyone, including a lot of self-sufficient younger workers who are taking advantage of the booming gig economy to launch a one-person business or offer a range of services.
+Now, this path is open to anyone, including a lot of self-sufficient younger workers who are taking advantage of the booming gig economy to launch a one-person business or spin up a side hustle.

 How our motivations have changed